SiteMindOpen/SiteMind/docs/index.rst

 - Make upstream sites clickable (yields a new search)
 - Check for native advertising being a major source of traffic
 - Add a 30 day cache to avoid redundant searches
+- Make one-page report for export available with all the signals

 --------------
 ADMIN FEATURES